khristianaarongarcia/OptiLearn/Questions/Questions.md

 B. Diffused reflection
 C. Irregular reflection
 D. Scattered reflection

 Level 6: Lateral Inverter
+1. [IMAGE:level6_q1]
-1. Why is the word “AMBULANCE” written in reverse on the front of ambulances?
+Why is the word "AMBULANCE" written in reverse on the front of ambulances?
 A. For decoration
 B. To look unique
 C. So it appears correctly in a rear-view mirror